min2ha/ukwa-site/content/target/51681/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 30th March 2017: Legislating for UK Withdrawal from the EU

 David Davis, Secretary of State for Exiting the European Union, makes a statement about the publication of a White Paper on the Great Repeal Bill.